Prezzodaman/x86/lib/midi.md

 ## midi_note_off

 Sends a "note off" signal to a MIDI channel specified in **al**, where **bl** is the note number.

+# Bonus feature: OPL2 support!

+If the OPL2 library (opl2.asm) is included alongside this library, MIDI notes will play through the OPL2 instead!
+Beware that polyphony isn't supported in this case, due to how multiple notes can share the same channel.